AlexJReid/blog/content/posts/druid-cdc/index.md

 The operational store is configured with a DynamoDB stream that triggers a Lambda function when items are added, modified or deleted.
 The Lambda function transforms the CDC events into the Druid events described previously.

 The Druid events are written to a Kinesis stream which is consumed by Druid.
 Changes are reflected within a few seconds.
 The realtime ingestion rolls up the events by the hour and a later batch job rolls up to a day.
-Subsequent jobs may also roll up older data further, depending on how much query granularity is needed.

 ## Conclusion
 A brief proof of concept was performed.
 Around **twelve million** events were ingested into a single data node Druid cluster running on an `r6gd.xlarge` instance.
 Storage footprint was around **350MB** including five string dimensions.
 Query performance is consistently in low double digit milliseconds without cache.